|Logs||No logs (audited)|

 VyprVPN offers an excellent obfuscation feature to defeat VPN blocking – it’s called the Chameleon protocol.

 This is a self-developed OpenVPN protocol with 256-bit encryption that will blend in with regular internet traffic to defeat restrictions and blocking.
 It does this by encapsulating OpenVPN traffic behind regular HTTPS encryption.
 The majority of websites now use HTTPS encryption, so blocking it would make the internet virtually useless.

-VyprVPN with the Chameleon protocol remains one of the best VPNs for China or any other restricted network situation, such as school or work networks.
+Using VyprVPN with the Chameleon protocol is a great choice if you need a VPN for China or any other restricted network situation, such as school or work networks.

 VyprVPN is officially a no logs VPN service that has been audited and verified by an independent third party.
 In years past, VyprVPN kept connection logs for 30 days.
 However, a few years back they completely changed their policies to become a completely no-logs VPN, while also going through an audit for verification.

 VyprVPN is a zero log VPN Service.
 We do not record or retain any data when you use the VyprVPN Service.